anka335/Good-Paths/README.md

 ### Heuristic-based search (start search)

-Heuristic approach assumes, that the best extension is the one which sees as little unseen nodes (nodes that haven't been seen by nodes from path) as possible (at least one).
+Heuristic approach assumes, that the best extension is the one which sees as little unseen nodes (nodes that haven't been seen by nodes from path) as possible (but at least one).

 ### Local search (main search) - the idea